-The term data mining was first in the 1990s.
+The term data mining was first used in the 1990s.
 Before that, statisticians used the term data fishing or data dredging to define data analysis without a pre-concluded hypothesis.
 One of the most important goals of the data mining tools process is to gather conclusive information easily applied to large datasets.
-Each type of this will results in a different result/ effect.
-This means that recognizing the business problems will go a long way in helping brands implement the right data mining techniques and get the best results.
-At the same time, it is important to keep in mind that data mining techniques also refer to discovering unknown interesting patterns, unusual records or dependencies that were previously undetected.
+Each type of this will result in a different result/ effect.
+This means that recognizing business problems will go a long way in helping brands implement the proper data mining techniques and get the best results.
+At the same time, it is essential to remember that data mining techniques also refer to discovering interesting unknown patterns, unusual records, or dependencies that were previously undetected.

 Big data is one of the most important aspects of any brand’s growth story today, both big and small.
-In present times, companies are utilizing big data analytics techniques to reach major goals in their companies, both in terms of customer satisfaction and organization growth.
-At the same time, it is important to understand that comprehending and analyzing big data is important for the successful development and expansion of an organization.
-That is why data mining techniques are instrumental as they can help companies analyze big data effectively.
+Currently, companies are utilizing big data analytics techniques to reach significant goals in their companies, both in terms of customer satisfaction and organizational growth.
+At the same time, it is essential to understand that comprehending and analyzing big data is vital for an organization’s successful development and expansion.
+That is why data mining techniques are instrumental, as they can help companies analyze big data effectively.
 Though there are multiple data mining techniques available, they cater to different problems and provide insights into that particular subsequent business problems.
 One of the best ways to gain valuable insights is, therefore, best done through data mining software.
-A buzzword used to describe the entire range of data analytics, data mining techniques includes collection, extraction, analysis and statistical methods.
-That is why it is important to develop a big strategy so that the brand/organization clearly understands the impact of data mining techniques.
+A buzzword used to describe the entire range of data analytics, data mining techniques includes collection, extraction, analysis, and statistical methods.
+That is why it is essential to develop a great strategy so that the brand/organization clearly understands the impact of data mining techniques.

 8 Important Data Mining Techniques

-Following are some of the important techniques listed below.
+Following are some of the essential techniques listed below.

 Anomaly or Outlier Detection

-A data mining technique, anomaly or outlier detection, is a technique that searches for data items in a data set that are similar to a projected pattern or expected behaviour.
+An anomaly or outlier detection is a data mining technique that searches for data items in a data set that are similar to a projected pattern or expected behavior.

-Also referred to as outliers, anomalies provide critical and actionable information for brands and organizations as an outlier is an object that deviates significantly from the general average within a set of database or combination of data.
+Also referred to as outliers, anomalies provide critical and actionable information for brands and organizations as an outlier is an object that deviates significantly from the general average within a set of databases or combinations of data.

-They are ideal when the data mining techniques’ unique characteristics can be analyzed properly and help the analyst discover any shortcoming in the system.
+They are ideal when the data mining techniques’ unique characteristics can be adequately analyzed and help the analyst discover any shortcomings in the system.

-This, in turn, can indicate fraudulent actions, flawed procedures or areas where a particular theory is invalid, making the process of installing a proper system in place, safe and effective.
+This, in turn, can indicate fraudulent actions, flawed procedures, or areas where a particular theory is invalid, making installing a proper system safe and effective.

-It is important to keep in mind that outliers are very common in extensive data mining techniques.
+It is essential to keep in mind that outliers are very common in extensive data mining techniques.
 While outliers are not always harmful, they can help a brand find unique data mining techniques.

 Whatever the case scenario, the findings deduced by anomaly or outlier detection will require further analysis to reach conclusive results.